19hours/sg-statutes/Acts/Income Tax Act.md

 is the actual number of months (a period of less than a month being reckoned as one month) during that period in which those services were provided;

-(b) where the company had not provided any of the shipping-related support services approved for it under subsection (5B) at any time during the period referred to in paragraph (a), the base amount is zero;
+(b) where the company had not provided any of the shipping‑related support services approved for it under subsection (5B) at any time during the period referred to in paragraph (a), the base amount is zero;

 (c) the Minister may in a particular case specify an amount in substitution for the amount referred to in paragraph (a) or (b).